 Is a bipolar disorder diagnoses disqualifying for a pilot?
 If you are a pilot and have ever been diagnosed with a bipolar disorder, whether or not the diagnoses was correct, you may have questions on your eligibility for FAA medical certification, and what information to disclose on your medical application.

 Barnett Law Offices is comprised of aviation attorneys who are also experienced pilots.
 Our Firm provides nationwide legal help for airmen, operators, and mechanics.
-As aviation attorneys who are also pilots, we know that the airline industry and the law surrounding it create a lot of complicated legal issues.
+As aviation attorneys who are also pilots, we know the airline industry and the laws surrounding it.

 From legal fight to legal flight, nobody can get you there as effectively as Barnett Law Offices.
-Email us or call (815) 356-8647 for a free, no-risk consultation.
+If you are experiencing an issue with FAA medical certification or enforcement action, contact us to speak with an aviation attorney for a free confidential consultation of your matter.